 Chris is a news editor for EcoWatch.
 He has a Ph.D. in English from the University of Georgia and a B.S. from Cornell University, where he studied human development and environmental analysis.

 He was a staff writer for The Atlanta Journal and Constitution, and a contributor to Flagpole Magazine and Georgia Magazine.

-Born in New York, he enjoys bicycling, hiking, swimming, writing and music, mathematics and nature.
+Born in New York, he enjoys bicycling, hiking, swimming, writing and music, numbers and nature.